Arthur Lynden-Bell: Military career

 He relinquished this assignment in April 1911 and was then placed on half-pay.
 This lasted until October when, reverting to normal pay, he became a general staff officer, grade 2 of the Lowland Division (later the 52nd (Lowland) Infantry Division).
 He was promoted to colonel while serving in this position, dated to March 1912.
+On 19 February 1914 he was appointed as a GSO1 at the War Office.

 At the start of the World War I Lynden-Bell was, in February 1915, promoted to temporary brigadier general and succeeded Major General George Milne as brigadier general, general staff of III Corps.
+For his wartime leadership, he was appointed a Companion of the Order of the Bath (CB) in the 1915 Birthday Honours.
 In July he was promoted again, now to temporary major general, and became major general, general staff of the newly created Third Army.
 He was later the assistant quartermaster general of the British Expeditionary Force.
-In 1915 he served as Chief of General Staff of the Mediterranean and Egypt Expeditionary Force, and saw service in the Gallipoli campaign, being Mentioned in dispatches.
+In 1915 he served as Chief of General Staff of the Mediterranean and Egypt Expeditionary Force, and saw service in the Gallipoli campaign, being Mentioned in dispatches and promoted to substantive major general on 1 January 1916.
 In 1916-1917 he was the Chief-of-Staff of the Egyptian Expeditionary Force under General Sir Archibald Murray, but was removed from the post and returned home in mid-1917 soon after the arrival of Edmund Allenby in Cairo to replace Murray.

 Lynden-Bell was appointed a Commander of the Legion of Honour in 1917.
 In 1918 he was Director of Staff Duties at the War Office.

 He retired from the regular army in 1924, and in December 1928 became colonel of the Buffs in succession to General Sir Arthur Paget serving in the position until 1 January 1937.